She’s won more Grammy Awards than any other country artist. Alison Krauss has won 27 of the coveted trophies.

 It was a beautiful evening in July of 2011 when we saw Alison Krauss & Union Station at an outdoor concert in Bend, Oregon.

 We were seated in the fourth row (good for taking photos), and the sound was perfect.
 Because it was an open-air theater, the music came to us, and then kept on going instead of bouncing around like it does in an auditorium.
 Alison Krauss’ voice was crystal clear and beautiful.

 Union Station’s players were all impressive, and gave Alison great support on a wide range of uptempo songs, as well as ballads.
 Guitarist Dan Tyminski (in the center above) also contributed some lead vocals.

 The concert concluded with the singers in harmony around a single microphone, and using only light acoustic accompaniment.
 It was gorgeous.
 Maybe they’re always this amazing, or maybe it was a magical night.

-Update August, 2021: Alison Krauss and Robert Plant have announced a new album…Raise The Roof…coming Nov.
-19th.
+Update: Alison Krauss and Robert Plant have released a new album…Raise The Roof.